 Maintaining a great oral hygiene routine and regular dental hygiene cleanings can prevent teeth from getting stained.
-I know I sound like I am repeating myself, but prevention really is the best thing you can do to make sure the teeth maintain white.
+I know I sound like I am repeating myself, but prevention is the best thing you can do to ensure the teeth maintain white.

 Some large name brand companies have written on their website how to whiten with braces, and truthfully it’s just shameful.
 They have written entire posts on how to whiten your teeth with braces, but then stem off to explain how to whiten teeth…teeth without braces, not teeth that have braces on them.
 I think this can misguide the reader to believe whitening teeth with braces is okay.

 I find that the way they are writing is not being 100% honest about what whitening your teeth with braces can actually do to your teeth, and tricking people into doing it, and using their whitening products.
 As you can tell… I am quite passionate about this because I don’t want anyone, including you, to cause irreversible damage to your teeth.